 About Hershey Company

-The Hershey Company works to spread Almond Joy and lots of Kisses.
-With its portfolio of more than 80 global brands, the #1 chocolate producer in North America has built a big business manufacturing such well-known chocolate and candy brands as Hershey's, Kisses, Reese's peanut butter cups, Twizzlers, Mounds and Almond Joy candy bars (under a license), York peppermint patties, and Kit Kat wafer bars.
-Hershey also makes grocery goods, including baking chocolate, chocolate syrup, cocoa mix, cookies, snack nuts, breath mints, and bubble gum.
-Beyond candy, Hershey’s has expanded into the snacks category.
-Products from the chocolate king are sold to a variety of wholesale distributors and retailers throughout North America and exported overseas.
+Hershey Company works to spread Almond Joy and lots of Kisses.
+With a portfolio of more than 80 global brands, the #1 chocolate producer in North America has built a big business making such well-known chocolate and candy brands as Hershey's Kisses, Reese's peanut butter cups, Twizzlers, Mounds and Almond Joy candy bars, York peppermint patties, and Kit Kat wafer bars.
+Hershey also makes grocery goods — including baking products, toppings, sundae syrup, cocoa mix, cookies, snack nuts, breath mints, and bubble gum — and has expanded into popcorn and other savory snacks.
+Products are sold to wholesale distributors and retailers throughout North America and exported overseas; the US accounts for most of sales.

-Hershey’s North America segment accounts for 90% of revenue, and it caters to the traditional chocolate and non-chocolate confectionery market, as well as grocery and growing snacks markets, in the US and Canada.
+Hershey's North America segment accounts for some 90% of revenue (mostly from the US), and it caters to the traditional chocolate and non-chocolate confectionery market, as well as grocery and growing snacks markets, in the US and Canada.

 Sales and Marketing

 Hershey leverages a staff of full-time sales representatives and food brokers to peddle its products to customers.
-In general, the confectionery company counts wholesale distributors, chain grocery stores, mass merchandiser, chain drug stores, vending companies, wholesale clubs, convenience stores, dollar stores, concessionaires, and department stores among its vast customer set.
-Hershey's distribution network ships its products from its manufacturing plants to strategically located distribution centers, using common carriers to deliver products from there to customers.
+In general, the confectionery company counts wholesale distributors, chain grocery stores, mass merchandisers, chain drug stores, vending companies, wholesale clubs, convenience stores, and concessionaires among its vast customer set.
+Its distribution network ships products from its manufacturing plants to strategically located distribution centers, using common carriers to deliver products to customers.

 Mergers and Acquisitions